 What is the Difference Between a Divorce Mediator and a Divorce Lawyer?

-A divorce mediator acts as a neutral third party that allows for each parent to discuss his or her opinions and concerns about the custody schedule, while offering professional guidance to help them come to a resolution .
-By choosing to mediate their dispute, the parties are able to steer away from hiring individual lawyers who are required to advocate for their client and, in most cases, fight for their clients’ preferred schedule in court — a much more formal setting.
+A divorce mediator acts as a neutral third party that allows each parent to discuss his or her opinions and concerns about the custody schedule while offering professional guidance to help them come to a resolution.
+By choosing to mediate their dispute, the parties are able to steer away from hiring individual lawyers who are required to advocate for their clients and, in most cases, fight for their clients’ preferred schedule in court — a much more formal setting.
 But of course, not all agreements are ironed out as smoothly as we would all like them to be, and there cases in which animosity takes over and no decisions can be reached willingly.
-In those situations it is necessary for each parent to engage with a divorce lawyer and go to court to have a judge make a binding decision regarding what custody schedule is in the best interest of the children.
+In those situations, it is necessary for each parent to engage with a divorce lawyer and go to court to have a judge make a binding decision regarding what custody schedule is in the best interest of the children.